Have you noticed something in the air has

 Marieke® Aged Gouda and Candied Pecans

-A mild, yellow cheese with Dutch roots, Marieke Aged Gouda is an autumn must-try.
-Beginning with fresh raw milk from their family farm, Marieke handcrafts each wheel with Old-World inspired cheesemaking techniques.
+A mild, yellow cheese with Dutch roots, Marieke® Aged Gouda is an autumn must-try cheese.
+Beginning with fresh raw milk from her family farm, Marieke handcrafts each wheel with Old World inspired cheesemaking techniques.

 This includes aging their gouda to perfection on Dutch pine planks.
 As their gouda ages, the cheese develops caramel notes, nuttiness, and a little tang that makes it picture-perfect as fall fare.
-Try pairing Marieke Aged Gouda with candied pecans for a sweet, salty, and crunchy pairing.
-It’s an unbeatable autumnal combination that will get you ready to pick pumpkins and enjoy the changing colors of the season.
+Try pairing Marieke® Aged Gouda with candied pecans for a sweet, salty, and crunchy pairing.
+It’s an unbeatable autumnal combination that will get you ready to pick pumpkins and enjoy the changing colors of the season like nothing else.